 Additional courses counting toward a major in classical studies are offered on a year-to-year basis, both at the undergraduate and graduate levels.
 As these often cannot be listed in advance, interested students should consult the program faculty for an up-to-date list.

-Honors is intended for the most talented and motivated students majoring in Greek, Latin, classics, or Greek and Hebrew.
+Honors is intended for the most talented and motivated students in classical studies.
 Requirements for admission to the honors program are

-Qualified students majoring in Greek, Latin, or classics may apply at the end of their junior year to the program faculty on the basis of 1) a thesis proposal (three to four pages) worked out in advance with a classical studies faculty member and 2) a recommendation from that faculty member.
+Qualified students majoring in classical studies may apply at the end of their junior year to the program faculty on the basis of 1) a thesis proposal (three to four pages) worked out in advance with a classical studies faculty member and 2) a recommendation from that faculty member.
 It is strongly advised that the proposal be based upon a class paper or project from a course taken toward completion of the major.

 The core of the honors program is an honors thesis.
-Four units of 196 course credit to this end may be counted toward the major in place of one of the courses in English translation.
+Four units of CLAS 196 may be counted toward the major in place of one of the courses in English translation.
 A thesis completed by the end of the senior year will be read and evaluated by the thesis adviser and another member of the program faculty.
 If the thesis is accepted and the student maintains a 3.5 GPA, departmental honors will be awarded.
 The level of honors—distinction, high distinction, or highest distinction—will be determined by the program faculty.

-UC San Diego’s Program in Classical Studies welcomes transfer students.
-Students planning to transfer from two-year colleges should try to complete as many of the lower-division prerequisites for the major as possible: specifically, a course equivalent in duration and content to UC San Diego’s Literatures of the World 19A-B-C and, if possible, elementary Greek and/or Latin, as appropriate for the planned classical studies major.
-Students with questions about transferring into UC San Diego’s Program in Classical Studies should review the “Admission Information for Transfer Students” on the UC San Diego website (go to http://www.ucsd.edu and choose Prospective Students, then Admissions, then For Transfer Students) and feel free to contact the faculty adviser for the program with any questions.
+The Classical Studies Program welcomes transfer students.
+Students planning to transfer from two-year colleges should try to complete as many of the lower-division prerequisites for the major as possible: specifically, a course equivalent in duration and content to UC San Diego’s LTWL 19A-B-C and, if possible, elementary Greek and/or Latin, as appropriate for the planned classical studies major.
+Students with questions about transferring into the Classical Studies Program should review “Admission as a Transfer Applicant” and feel free to contact the faculty adviser for the program with any questions.